DOCA Management Service Guide

 :<port>(default is

 :9339).
-Can be localhost for local use case, or an IP address for remote use case.
+Can be localhost for the local use case, or an IP address for the remote use case.

 -v <value>– log level for V logs